codership/documentation/galeracluster/source/systemtables.rst

    | wsrep_streaming_log       |
    +---------------------------+

 Database administrators and clients with the access to the ``mysql`` database may read these tables, but they may not modify them: the database itself will make modifications, as needed.
+If your server doesn't have these tables, it may be that your server is using an older version of Galera.

 -----------------